Christmas Crack Cookies

 - Melt the butter in a medium saucepan over medium heat.

-- Add the brown sugar and bring the mixture to a rolling boil, continuing to stir for 3 minutes so that the mixture doesn’t burn.
+- Add the brown sugar and make sure it's dissloved before bringing the mixture to a rolling boil, continuing to stir for 3 minutes so that the mixture doesn’t burn.

 - Remove the butter toffee from the heat and quickly drop a tablespoon onto each Ritz.
 A cookie scoop is a helpful way to accurately fill each cup about 3/4 full for even distribution.